 Sean Dougherty, Veronica Frisancho, Kala Krishna, Thursday, May 8, 2014

 Pierre-Richard Agénor, Otaviano Canuto, Michael Jelenic, Friday, December 21, 2012

 Many of the emerging economies of the last two decades are now ensnared by ‘the middle-income trap’, in which middle-income countries don’t quite push through to high income status.
 This column presents recent research suggesting that, if governments act early and decisively to improve access to advanced infrastructure, enhance the protection of property rights, and reform labour markets, trapped economies – like their East Asian counterparts in the 1990s – can push on through.

-Samuel Bentolila, Tito Boeri, Pierre Cahuc 12 July 2010
+Samuel Bentolila, Tito Boeri, Pierre Cahuc, Monday, July 12, 2010

 Many economists across Europe agree on the need for labour market reform.
 In this column economists from France, Italy, and Spain argue that while the reforms of the 1980s increased flexibility, they also led to a two-tier system with ultra-secure permanent workers and vulnerable temporary workers – increasing unemployment in the downturn.
 In order to complete the reform path, governments should fight dualism by making job security provisions increase smoothly as workers acquire tenure.

-Yann Algan, Pierre Cahuc 25 November 2007
+Yann Algan, Pierre Cahuc, Sunday, November 25, 2007

 France is in the throes of a vicious circle.
 Corporatism and state intervention undermine solidarity, destroy social dialogue and reinforce mutual distrust, thus feeding demands for more corporatism and state intervention.
 Here are some ideas on how to fix it.